Back to BlogTestosterone Education

 Sleep Quality

-Most testosterone production occurs during deep sleep.
-Research from the University of Chicago demonstrated that men who slept only 5 hours per night for one week experienced a 10% to 15% reduction in testosterone levels.
-Chronic sleep deprivation is one of the most powerful suppressors of testosterone that exists.
+Most testosterone production happens during deep sleep.
+A University of Chicago study found that men sleeping only 5 hours per night for one week had testosterone levels 10% to 15% lower.
+Chronic sleep deprivation is one of the strongest known suppressors of testosterone.

 Body Weight and Composition

-Excess body fat — particularly visceral fat — suppresses testosterone through increased aromatase activity (converting testosterone to estrogen) and through inflammatory signaling.
-Obese men have testosterone levels that are, on average, 30% to 50% lower than lean men of the same age.
+Excess body fat, particularly visceral fat, suppresses testosterone through increased aromatase activity (which converts testosterone to estrogen) and through inflammatory signaling.
+Obese men have testosterone levels averaging 30% to 50% lower than lean men of the same age.
 Weight loss can significantly improve testosterone levels in overweight men.

 Stress and Cortisol

-Chronic stress elevates cortisol, which has a direct suppressive effect on testosterone production.
-The hypothalamic-pituitary-gonadal axis — the hormonal feedback loop that controls testosterone — is sensitive to cortisol.
+Chronic stress elevates cortisol, which directly suppresses testosterone production.
+The hypothalamic-pituitary-gonadal axis, the hormonal feedback loop controlling testosterone, is sensitive to cortisol.
 Prolonged stress can meaningfully lower testosterone even in otherwise healthy young men.

 Diet and Nutrition